WGLab/SeqMule/doc/User Guide/Tutorial.md

 ## Execution

+### Quick mode

+Add `-q` or `-quick` option to `seqmule pipeline` will put variant calling under parallel execution.
+This applies to all variant callers in SeqMule except for SOAPsnp.
+The region of interest will be split into `N` parts, and variant calling is performed over each interval independently. `N` refers to number of CPU cores.
+Quick mode does not require any cluster computing infrastructure by itself.
+However, when `N` is large, it is recommend to run quick mode with SGE as some system resources may be depleted easily.
+For instance, running ~20 GATK-HaplotypeCaller instances simultaneously may generate over 1000 threads and exceed `nproc` (number of processes) limit easily.

 ### Running SeqMule with SGE

 SGE stands for Sun Grid Engine.
 SGE is a popular resource management system in computation cluster environment.
 SeqMule normally achieves multiprocessing by forking child process to execute commands.
 With SGE, SeqMule will submit tasks to the system and waits for them to finish.
 The `-threads` option controls total number of CPUs requested at any given time when it is used with `-sge` option.
 An example command looks like the following: